aviddiviner/tricks/README.md

 }
 ```

-I was _pleased_, and filled with a warm, fuzzy love for Go.
+I was pleased, and filled with a warm, fuzzy love for Go.
 So simple, and clear. _Finish en klaar._

 But yet...
 I didn't feel complete.
-I felt like I wanted more.
-I longed for the excitement of mapping, filtering, sorting, reducing, grouping... maybe all in one long line that does _all of the things_.
+I felt like I needed more.
+I longed for the excitement of mapping, filtering, sorting, reducing, grouping... all in one long line that does _all of the things_.
 I wanted a little box of tricks that I could use to just chain everything together and make **✨magic✨** happen.

 I mean, all I really had to do was:

 1. Group the logs into a map
-1. Get the map's keys
+2. Get the map's keys
-1. Sort them
+3. Sort them
-1. Take the last/first few
+4. Take the last/first few
-1. Return a map with those keys
+5. Return a map of only those keys

 That should be like 5 lines of code, right?
 I mean, it used to be that way... in _Ruby_.

 _"No!"_ I told myself. _"This is not Ruby!
 This is a grown-up language.
 Used by grown-ups.
 For big, serious, grown-up things!"_ ... _"Go is this way for a **reason**."_

 So I went to bed that night, wrestling with my feelings of inner turmoil.
 I couldn't quiet that little inner voice.
 I knew it had to be possible.
 Go has function literals, right.
 Go has reflection.
-This must be possible.
+This must be doable.
 There must be a way to have my cake _and_ eat it.

 Well... it turns out there was a way, and I found it.
 And you just found it too.
 I woke up early the next morning and, after much `reflect`-ing, I emerged with this thing of beauty: